 A fast-emerging solution to this environmental and operational dilemma is the use of corrugated plastic containers.
 Lightweight and built to last, corrugated plastic boxes, bins, totes, and trays make the ideal delivery and distribution packaging solution.
 While the corrugated “postal tote” is ubiquitous, the low cost of customization and wide array of off-the-shelf styles mean that corrugated plastic boxes are being deployed to carry everything from small goods to produce to pallet-sized loads.
 Paired with a viable return system, corrugated packaging is the wave of the future.

 3. Use Collapsible and Nesting Containers

 Freight and storage have tremendous impacts on the environment.
-Traditional, fixed wall boxes and bins often lack spacial efficiency and result in excess carbon emissions.
+Traditional, fixed wall boxes and bins often lack spatial efficiency and result in excess carbon emissions.
 Fortunately, reusable plastic containers feature thousands of space-saving features.
 Collapsible containers are available in nearly every imaginable size — from small bins to large bulk containers.
 Collapsible containers are used to hold contents as diverse as agricultural produce, bulk liquids, and even automotive parts.
 Nesting containers have fewer moving parts, but also provide incredible efficiency.
 Popular styles of nesting containers include stack-and-nest totes, attached lid containers, corrugated totes, and bulk containers.

 4. Organize Inventory on Your Terms